UFO conspiracy theories: Disclosure

 Grusch "became a hot new topic in the UFO world" and his claims "ignited a new wave of interest in extraterrestrial life", but his story was criticized for its lack of verifiable evidence.
 According to science writer Mick West, "Grusch presented no documents (in public) and relied mostly on what he claimed to have been told by unnamed sources, things he could not share in detail".
 Scholars note Grusch's claims of a government cover-up of alien visitation are "broadly considered untrue by the majority of the scientific community".

 In 2025, the Wall Street Journal revealed that hundreds of Air Force personnel had been told, falsely, that there was "a secret program to harvest alien technology".
 The piece described it as "a long-running practice" that was "like a fraternity hazing ritual that spun wildly out of control."
 The report also explained that a classified electromagnetic pulse test had been responsible for UFO reports and missiles going offline in 1967, explaining Robert Salas's account.

-In March of 2025, the documentary film The Age of Disclosure was shown at the SXSW film festival.
+In March 2025, the documentary film The Age of Disclosure was shown at the SXSW film festival.
 Directed by Dan Farah, it features interviews with 34 military and intelligence veterans "with direct knowledge of or experience with UAPs".
 In the film, Jay Stratton, former Defense Intelligence Agency official and director of the government’s UAP Task Force, claims, “I have seen, with my own eyes, non-human craft and non-human beings.”

-On November 4, 2025, Las Vegas news station KLAS/8 News Now published a story claiming that Dr. James Lacatski, a former employee of the Defense Intelligence Agency, will be publishing a book confirming the existence of a project to reverse engineer alien spacecraft technology.
-He claims he was part of the Advanced Aerospace Weapon System Applications Program, which used Bigelow Aerospace as a cover.